kipusoep/UrlTracker/README.md

 *   Supports **multiple websites** in a single umbraco instance

 ## Changelog ##
+*   2.2.7 [2013/11/08]
+	* [Bugfix] Fixed a UI issue when the rootnode is 0
+	* [Improvement] Better 404 handling; ignores referrer if it's value is the Url Tracker UI, ignores 404 entry if the URL is a BrowserLink URL (VS 2013)
 *	2.2.6 [2013/10/21]
 	* [Bugfix] There were some issues with umbraco 6.1.x and static file extensions (like .html)
 *	2.2.5 [2013/10/16]